Short overview of the best construction work boots

 Carhartt Men’s CMF6371 Rugged Flex Six Inch Waterproof Work Boot

-These Carhartt work boots are another excellent choice for construction boots.
+These Carhartt work boots are another excellent choice when looking for the best construction work boots.
 They provide reliable protection of the toes, and they are slip, chemical, oil and 100% water resistant.
+These are exactly the features I look for before buying, as I definitely want to keep my feet dry all day long and I definitely don’t want to slip and fall on the wet and slippery surfaces I usually work on.
 The composite safety toe meets the ASTM 2413-11 EH standards so they will keep you safe from electric hazards.
 Plus, the composite toes are great for keeping the very hot or freezing outside temperatures away from your toes and feet.

 Made of high quality materials, these work boots from Carhartt are rugged and durable, and are worth every dollar they cost.

 Even though they are so sturdy, these boots are breathable, and have antifatigue insoles, so your feet will feel quite happy in them even after long hours of work.
 They may need a few weeks of break in time, but after that you will be happier than ever with your choice of best construction boots.

 Keen Utility Men’s Detroit Mid ST

 These are one of the top steel toe work boots and as such are versatile and relatively light for construction boots, but have a puncture resistant shank, a safety steel toe and oil and slip resistant outsoles, which are suitable for many construction work sites and jobs.
 The nubuck leather upper featuring a lace-up vamp makes these boots waterproof.
 At the same time, these boots are breathable due to their unique Keen Dry membrane and your foot won’t start to smell bad at lunch time.
 They are not slip on, but are almost as easy to put on.